-(This is the fourth post in the series on Freedom.
+(This is the fourth post —- a revised version in 9/2019 of original — in the series on Freedom.
 A dramatic contention is made about the closeness of human interconnection.
-Warning to our readers: This series is not an easy read, though this post is not especially difficult.
-The series is a clarification of The Connection’s intellectual foundations.
+Warning to our readers: This series is not an easy read, but this post tries to tell an amazing story!
+The series, in general, is a clarification of The Connection’s intellectual foundations.
 The ideas in this series will be presented again in future posts, hopefully in a more accessible form.
 Please feel free to skim and obtain a sense of its content.
 I would love to hear your comments!

 In the initial post in the series , each person, or “self”, was thought to be like a ‘soul’, a ‘thing’ beyond the normal world and totally responsible for its actions; but this idea was then rejected.
 In great contrast to ‘souls’, “Humans as Machines”, considered our brains (and selves) to be computers that make decisions as programmed, but this calls for some added explanation of our innovative abilities.
 In the third post, “Persons Large and Small,” we discussed “persons” as forming a system of points of view and an exchange of stories.
 It is from within this system that persons are able to shift their vantage point and consider a part of the world “objectively” — from the ‘outside’ — and potentially ratchet in some change.
 Here, we will consider the biological and sociological foundations of Personhood, and then some startling implications!)

 We, persons, have a unique position.
 We are one of Nature’s evolved creatures but more than as, simply, human beings, animals.
 We are responsible, socialized humans.
 The other persons around us hold us to standards, as we do they.
 We communicate.
 These standards of behavior are set and sometimes revised on a daily basis, but they also contain themes that have evolved through our history.